YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > A high-gain, highly directional antenna that uses a parabolic reflector to focus signals.

-- ⚙️ **How it works**:
+> **Transmission**:
-  The parabolic antenna uses a **parabolic reflector** to focus incoming or outgoing signals to a single focal point.
-The feed is placed at the focal point of the reflector, and the shape of the reflector ensures a narrow and highly directional beam.
+  The parabolic antenna uses a parabolic reflector to focus transmitted signals into a narrow beam.
+The feed is placed at the focal point of the reflector, which directs the electromagnetic waves in a precise direction.

+> **Reception**:
+  In reception, incoming electromagnetic waves are collected by the parabolic reflector and focused onto the feed at the focal point.
+The feed converts the focused waves into an electrical signal for processing.

 - 📡 **Applications**:
   - Satellite communication